hackupstate/careers-in-code-classroom-codebase/cohort-2/module-5/JSON_EXERCISE.md

 # JSON Exercise

 The server's hostname is `module5.ml`

 The server is running on tcp port `80` (standard http port)

+## READ THIS
+Each exercise has an `Optional next steps` section below.
+These aren't required, but, if you have time or want to go into more detail on a topic, give them a try.

 ## Exercise 1